What are varicose veins?

-The direct cause of varicose veins and spider veins is unhealthy valves in your veins that allow blood to flow in the wrong direction, which leads to strained and bulging veins.
-Pregnancy, weight gain, and the simple effects of aging can aggravate vein disease.
+In some people these valves are weak.
+Pregnancy, weight gain, and the simple effects of aging can aggravate this weakness.
 Other factors–such as employment that requires long periods of standing or sitting – can also worsen varicose veins symptoms over time.

 Healthy valves allow blood to flow in one direction only.
 When veins aren’t functioning properly, the blood flows backward, causing strain and damage, resulting in varicose veins.

 Varicose veins and spider veins are the two vein conditions caused by vein disease that affect the largest number of people.
 They bring visible signs and symptoms that can cause discomfort, pain, embarrassment, and fatigue.
 This not only makes sufferers feel self-conscious, but prevents them from living the healthy, active lives they want to live.

 Varicose veins are large, bulging, and rope-like in appearance, are usually seen in the legs, and frequently accompanied by pain or discomfort.

 Spider veins are smaller, thread-like, or tree-like in appearance, and are usually seen just under the surface of the skin in the legs and face.
 Similar to varicose veins, spider veins on the face, hands and limbs can be accompanied by pain.

 If varicose veins are left untreated, then they start causing complications such as: